LadyAelita/5e-n1300/en_US/Pages/Journal/Characters/The Masked Man.md

 The Masked Man is a very skilled and charismatic talker, to the point where the ease with which he influences people seems supernatural.
 It currently remains unknown whether that's the case.

+He's also been able to produce various mixtures that affect the mind of the consumers, bringing them under The Masked Man's influence, such as [Iodine 53](#!Pages/Journal/Items/Iodine 53.md), whose effects have proven extremely difficult to dispel.

 ## Relations

 ### With Brittany